lc19890306/cc/README.md

 This project is written in C++11, with the help of boost library.

 All source code files are put in src folder.

-The final executive is put in build folder.
+Just "make" it to obtain the final executive which will be put in build folder.

-The run.sh script executes the executive to read input files from tweet_input folder and then yield expected outputsin tweet_output folder.
+The run.sh script executes the executive to read input files from tweet_input folder and then yield expected outputs in tweet_output folder.